-At the age of sixty-six (2012) Shihan Hoffman's Martial Arts résumé includes a 9th Dan Tae'Kyon Kara'Te (United Federation of Grandmaster's Council), 6th Dan Shorin-Ryu Kara'Te Okinawa Japan, 3rd Dan Tae'Kwon-Do (I.T.F Korea), 5th Dan Tae'Kwon-Do (W.T.F Kukkiwon Korea), 1st Dan Budokan Kara'Te, is a Master of Shao-Lin Weaponry and has Platinum Life Achievement recognition by the United Federation of Grandmaster's Council (2006).
+At the age of sixty-eight (2014) Shihan Hoffman's Martial Arts résumé includes a 9th Dan Tae'Kyon Kara'Te (United Federation of Grandmaster's Council), 6th Dan Shorin-Ryu Kara'Te Okinawa Japan, 3rd Dan Tae'Kwon-Do (I.T.F Korea), 5th Dan Tae'Kwon-Do (W.T.F Kukkiwon Korea), 1st Dan Budokan Kara'Te, is a Master of Shao-Lin Weaponry and has Platinum Life Achievement recognition by the United Federation of Grandmaster's Council (2006).

 Tae'Kyon Kara'Te is definitely not a sport orientated art.
 It is instead focused on 'The Art of Self-Defence' and its applications, providing the opportunity to gain skills and knowledge in self-defence, including martial technique, self preservation skills, self development, and general health and well-being.

 Tae'Kyon Kara'Te headquarters is located in Australia, in the town of Benalla, Victoria.
 Please see our Clubs link for Dojo locations.